-We all love playing tennis, but not so much “practicing” it…
+We all love playing tennis, but we may not enjoy practicing as much.

-Oftentimes, coaches find it frustrating to see the lack of time their players put into practice the skills they learn.
+Often, coaches find it frustrating to see their players not dedicating enough time to practice the skills they learn.

-Playing the game is obviously more fun than the repetition required to hone a skill like forehand down the line, kick serve, or drop shot.
+Playing the game is obviously more fun than the repetition required to hone skills like the forehand down the line, kick serve, or drop shot.

-So what should you do (as a coach or tennis parent) to engage players into practicing their skills more often?
+So, what can coaches or tennis parents do to engage players in practicing their skills more often?

-It all depends on your players: are they beginners, intermediate, or advanced?
+It all depends on the players: are they beginners, intermediate, or advanced?

-On or off the court, when it comes to explaining to your students the benefits of practicing and playing more tennis, some will pay attention and follow your advice while others would need more reminding.
+On or off the court, when it comes to explaining to your students the benefits of practicing and playing more tennis, some will pay attention and follow your advice, while others may need more reminding.
 People are all different, so it’s important to test what works and what doesn’t.

-The bottom line, self-motivation is a rare thing among most people.
+The bottom line is that self-motivation is a rare thing among most people.
 This is where the coach or parent must step in.
-We all need a little push sometimes…
+We all need a little push sometimes.

 To learn more about how to create exciting practice drills and lesson plans for tennis, check out the Lesson Plans section at WebTennis24.